GenomicsNX/TreeFar/README.md

 ## Second, collect kallisto output for TreeFar to access
 For each RNA-Seq dataset, kallisto outputs a folder that is named by the user.
 However, the name is not carried through to the files within the folder.
-- For each dataset that will be used for TreeFar analysis, move/copy the “abundance.tsv” file into a folder with all of its controls and replicates.
+- For each dataset that will be used for TreeFar analysis, move/copy the "abundance.tsv" file into a folder with all of its controls and replicates.
 - Prefix each kallisto output with its name.
-Format the file name as “name_abundance.tsv.”
+Format the file name as "name_abundance.tsv."
 (See example folder provided [here](Output_collected_for_TreeFar/)

 ## Finally, run TreeFar
 ```